isomerpages/moe-geylangmtdpri/_curriculum/Character & Citizenship/Form Teacher Guidance Period (FTGP).md

 ---
 ![](/images/FTGP%20Pic%202.png)

-The objectives of the Form Teacher Guidance Period are to:
+<p style="text-align: justify;">The objectives of the Form Teacher Guidance Period are to:

-a) provide quality interaction time between Form and Co-Form teachers with their students so as to strengthen Teacher- Student Relationship (TSR)
+<p style="text-align: justify;">a) provide quality interaction time between Form and Co-Form teachers with their students so as to strengthen Teacher- Student Relationship (TSR)

-b) equip students with social and emotional competencies to enable them to:
+<p style="text-align: justify;">b) equip students with social and emotional competencies to enable them to:
     - better understand themselves (Self-Awareness) <br>
     - learn ways to manage themselves (Self-Management) <br>
     - better understand the people around them. <br>